michaeldeongreen/azeventgrid-local-debug-aspnet-core-ngrok/README.md

 Sample application created in Visual Studio Code that is used to demonstrate how to locally debug a ```ASP.Net``` Core Web API that receives messages from Azure EventGrid.

+The Web API contains a Controller called *EventGridController* that contains code that can handle events from Azure EventGrid, including Azure EventGrid Subscription Validation Events.

 ## create-az-storage-account Bash Script

 Bash script used to create an Azure Blob Storage Account and a container called *demo* so a user can create a new Azure EventGrid Blob Created Subscription and upload a file.